moisestech/ml-fundamentals-notes/machine-learning/_machine-learning.md

 Let's look at how the lesson outline.

+---

-Lesson Outline
+### Lesson Outline

-This lesson is divided into the following sections:
+- This lesson is divided into the following sections:

-First, we'll discuss what machine learning is, common terminology, and common components involved in creating a machine learning project.
+- First, we'll discuss what machine learning is, common terminology, and common components involved in creating a machine learning project.
-Next, we'll step into the shoes of a machine learning practitioner.
-Machine learning involves using trained models to generate predictions and detect patterns from data.
-To understand the process, we'll break down the different steps involved and examine a common process that applies to the majority of machine learning projects.
+- Next, we'll step into the shoes of a machine learning practitioner.
+  - **Machine learning involves using trained models to generate predictions and detect patterns from data**.
+  - To understand the process, we'll break down the different steps involved and examine a common process that applies to the majority of machine learning projects.
-Finally, we'll take you through three examples using the steps we described to solve real-life scenarios that might be faced by machine learning practitioners.
+- Finally, we'll take you through **three examples using the steps we described to solve real-life scenarios** that might be faced by machine learning practitioners.

 ---